Just Got Diagnosed With An Autoimmune Disease: Now What?

 1. Re-evaluate your diet and remove trigger foods

-First, patients with autoimmune diseases should avoid foods or food products that trigger a flare up.
+First, patients with autoimmune diseases should avoid foods or food products that trigger a flare-up.
 For example, certain foods are known to increase the likelihood of flares, including foods that contain Aspartame, artificial flavors, monosodium glutamate (MSG), lectins, polyglutamine, or other food allergens.
-It is important to understand what your foods or things trigger your own flare ups as this is different for every person.
-Overall, increasing plants, whole foods, and lean proteins into your diet is important.
+It is important to understand what foods or things trigger your own flare-ups as this is different for every person.
+Overall, increasing plants, whole foods, and lean proteins in your diet is important.
 You can track your foods in a food diary to see how these impact your inflammation over time.
 Aila Health lets you work with a dietician to customize your nutrition plan.

 2. Regular exercise or physical activity can help reduce symptoms of inflammation

 If you are able to, consider adding more movement into your daily routine to help relieve some of the stress you're experiencing from a new diagnosis.
 In some cases, increased mobility can also reduce inflammation.
 Thus, physical activity supports our bodies' healthy regulation and helps reduce the symptoms of many different conditions.
 As always, Consult with your doctor to keep track of your steps and track your energy levels to see what improves over time and find out what will work best for your personal situation.

 3. Drugs or biologics you take to manage your autoimmune disease may be expensive